tindr-project/graph-based_network/README.md

-# Graph-based network for subgraph classification
+# Neural network for subgraph classification
 An embedding and CNN classification algorithm for subgraph classification.

 # Algorithm